Friday, 13 July 2018

 Soon after that the landscape turned green, and the track was shaded by ancient oaks.

 We passed a graveyard and came to the village of Raveau.

 Just as we were about to turn in the direction of the GR, we saw someone coming from the other direction carrying a baguette, so we went to investigate.

 There was indeed a boulangerie nearby, and better still, a little épicerie/bar with a tiny terrace.

-The grave, silent barwoman brought our coffee in paper cups and Keith dashed next door for one more croissant (I still had one from breakfast).
+The grave, silent barwoman brought our coffee in paper cups and Keith dashed next door for one more croissant (I still had one left over from breakfast).

 We were starting to wonder whether there was a medical condition caused by an overdose of croissants.

-Keith went in to pay and was amazed to receive a dazzling smile from the woman.
+Keith went in to pay and was amazed to receive a dazzling smile from the previously stony-faced woman.

 Then we continued on our way, or rather, we took another way, parallel to the GR and slightly shorter, through the vast deciduous forest of the Bertranges.

 At first the track was overgrown, but soon it became the usual straight forestry road, rising through the featureless ocean of trees.